murderteeth/rarity-masterwork/README.md

 await barnAdventure.flee(adventureToken);
 ```

 Fleeing doesn't do anything special beside set the combat to over.
-It's provided more for narrative "flavor".
+But it's provided for narrative flavor and is reflected in the adventure token's URI.
 You can also simply `end` the entire adventure whenever you like.

 6. Victory !!
    To win the dungeon your summoner must defeat all the monsters.
 If you are victorious, run an optional search check for a loot bonus on the monsters' salvage: